SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 * Offline (connection not established) - indicated by a red arrow
 * Not monitored - indicated by a grey arrow

-**Note**: The Push connection means the connection from Cumulocity to /devicecontrol/notifications API, **not** to realtime API.
+>**Info**: The Push connection means the connection from Cumulocity to /devicecontrol/notifications API, **not** to realtime API.

 **Maintenance mode**

-Moreover the device may be in  "Maintenance" mode, indicated by the tool icon in the Status column.
+Moreover the device may be in  "Maintenance" mode, indicated by the Tool icon in the "Status" column.
 This is a special connection status indicating that the device is currently being maintained and cannot be monitored.
 While a device is being maintained, no alarms for that device are raised.

-You can turn maintenance mode for a device on or off through a button under Connection Monitoring in its Info tab.
+You can turn maintenance mode for a device on or off through a button in the "Connection monitoring" card in its "Info" tab.

-**Connection monitoring in the Info tab**
+**Connection monitoring in the "Info" tab**

-To monitor the connections of a particular device go to the Info tab of this device.
-Under Connection monitoring, the connection status for the device is displayed.
+To monitor the connections of a particular device go to the "Info" tab of this device.
+Under "Connection monitoring", the connection status for the device is displayed.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_ConnectionMonitoringInfoTab.png" alt="Connection Monitoring" style="max-width: 100%">

-In the  Required Interval field you can specify an interval.
+In the  "Required Interval" field you can specify an interval.
 This parameter defines how often you expect to hear from the device.
 If, for example, you set the required interval to 60, you expect the device at least to communicate once in an hour with Cumulocity.
 The interval is either set by the device itself, based on the device's knowledge how often it will try to send data, or it is set manually by you.

-If an interval is set you will find the Maintenace button below it.
+If an interval is set you will find the **Maintenance** button below it.

-With the Maintenance button you can turn the maintenance mode for the device on or off which is immediately reflected in the connection status.
+With the **Maintenance** button you can turn the maintenance mode for the device on or off which is immediately reflected in the connection status.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_ConnectionStatusMaintenance.png" alt="Maintenance Button" style="max-width: 100%">

-**Note**: Connection monitoring is not real-time.
+>**Info**: Connection monitoring is not real-time.
 This means that the connection status will not change immediately when you switch off a device.
 Depending on your network it may take about 20 minutes until a broken connection is discovered, since the network will retry sending data for a significant amount of time.

 ### <a name="monitoring-services"></a>Service monitoring